Getting Around Pattaya

 Car & Bike Hire

-Another option for getting around Pattaya is to hire a scooter or car.
+Another option for getting around Pattaya is to hire a scooter or hire a car.
 Although it’s a practical way of travelling around the city it’s not hugely popular with tourists because the baht bus and taxi bikes are just an easier alternative.
 Hiring a 100cc or 125cc scooter will cost you approx. 150-200 baht per day.
 If you hire for a longer period it’s likely you’ll receive a cheaper daily rate.

 Most hotels and resorts offer bike rentals.
 There are also hire shops scattered across the city with various different makes and models to choose from.
 Choose from automatic and semi-automatic scooters.
 You will see various 600cc to 1000cc motorbikes for rent by Beach Road.
 DO NOT rent these unless you are an experienced motorbike rider.
 We have read of too many bravado tourists who felt invincible whilst on holiday ending under a bus on these large motorbikes.